CG6036/CG6036.github.io/_news/announcement_4.md

 ---

 A paper submitted to 2024 INFORMS Annual Meeting (@ Seattle, Washington) has been accepted.
-(“Not All Doom and Gloom: ChatGPT, Knowledge Diversity, and Style Similarity in Online Communities")
+(\“Not All Doom and Gloom: ChatGPT, Knowledge Diversity, and Style Similarity in Online Communities\")